From Issue II (2017)

 to renovate yourself.

 Susan Richardson is a Wales-based poet, performer, and educator whose third collection of poetry, skindancing, was published by Cinnamon Press in 2015.
 She is currently poet-in-residence with both the Marine Conservation Society and the global animal welfare initiative, World Animal Day.
 She is also the co-founder and poetry editor of Zoomorphic, the online journal that features writing in celebration and defense of wild animals.
-Her fourth collection of poetry, themed around endangered marine species, was published in 2018.
+“Build” also appears in Susan’s fourth poetry collection, Words the Turtle Taught Me (Cinnamon Press, 2018).
 Her website is susanrichardsonwriter.co.uk.